rcbotCheeseh/rcbot2/README.md

 And a `RCBot2Meta_i486.so` should appear in the folder.
 ---

-Make sure to check out the [bots-united.com discord](https://discord.gg/BbxR5wY) for support and to stay updated.
+Make sure to check out the [Bots United Discord](https://discord.gg/BbxR5wY) for support and to stay updated.